WiSE Girlz Spring Camp 2018

 Past WiSE Girlz Spring Camp events

-WiSE Girlz Science Spring Camp is a program organized by the Women in Science and Engineering at the University of Florida.
-It is a new program, aimed at female 6th and 7th graders from Alachua County.
-The girls will be exposed to different science, technology and engineering subjects through hands-on experiments and discussions organized directly by 5 different departments at UF (one different each day).
-Additionally, the girls will meet professional science women and college administrative personnel to gain a better understanding of what a career in science is, and how to pursue science in high school and college.
+The WiSE Girlz Science Spring Camp is a program organized by the Women in Science and Engineering (WiSE) at the University of Florida during the Alachua County Spring Break.
+The program is aimed at female 6th and 7th graders from Alachua County.
+The girls will be exposed to different science, technology, engineering, and mathematics (STEM) subjects through hands-on experiments and discussions organized directly by 5 different departments at UF (a different one each day).
+Additionally, the girls will meet professional women scientists and administrative college personnel to gain a better understanding of what a career in science entails, and how to pursue science in high school and college.
 Finally, the girls will have a chance to reflect on their experience each day and build material to present to their community (class, school, group) when they return.
 This last part is essential and an empowering part of the WiSE Girlz Science Spring Camp as it will help narrow the current gender gap in STEM fields.

 Eligibility: 6th and 7th grade girls attending an Alachua County Public School

 Date: Monday, March 26th, 2018 – Friday, March 30th, 2018.
 From 9:00am – 5:00pm

 - Completed application form

 - Endorsement letter from the student’s from science or math teacher, or community leader.
 (2018_WiSE Girlz Teacher_Endorsement)